iLert/docs/integrations/grafana/grafana-integration.md

 ---
-description: Create alerts in iLert from Grafana alerts.
+description: Create alerts in ilert from Grafana alerts.
 ---

 # Grafana Integration